ct2034/reinforcement_learning_summary/3_temp_diff.md

 ## Eligibility Traces
 ### Sarsa(λ)
+One-step Sarsa and Sarsa(λ) are on-policy algorithms, meaning that they approximate {% raw %}
+$q_\pi(s, a)$
-One-step Sarsa and Sarsa(λ) are on-policy algorithms, meaning that they approximate $q_\pi(s, a)$, the action values for the current policy, π, then improve the policy gradually based on the approximate values for the current policy.
+{% endraw %}, the action values for the current policy, π, then improve the policy gradually based on the approximate values for the current policy.
 The policy improvement can be done in many different ways, as we have seen.

 ![SARSA lambda](http://incompleteideas.net/sutton/book/ebook/pseudotmp12.png "SARSA lambda")